TickTeam/guide-tt/ios_app/5_how_to_create_checklist.md

 1.Open TickTick on mobile and select a task.

-2.Tap the option menu in the upper-right hand corner of the page to select “Checklist”.
+2.Tap the option menu in the upper right-hand corner of the page to select “Checklist”.

 **Option 2:**

-1.Select a task.
+1.Open TickTick on mobile and select a task.

-2.Click the icon of checklist directly.
+2.Click the icon of checklist in the upper hand of keyboard directly.

 ![](../images/ioschecklist.png)